 Advocating for better bicycle infrastructure is never easy, but the pressure is always eased when there’s a critical mass of people to defend our rights and rights of way.

 That’s why everyone who showed up to last night’s Passyunk Square Civic meeting to defend the ongoing construction of the South 11th Street bike lane should be proud.
 You made a difference.

-At the meeting, those opposed to the safety project for pedestrians, bicyclists, and drivers were loud and often unruly — but those in favor of the project did not sink to their level.
+At last night’s meeting, those opposed to the safety project for pedestrians, bicyclists, and drivers were loud and often unruly — but those in favor of the project did not sink to their level.

 The Office of Transportation, Infrastructure, and Sustainability, invited to the Passyunk Square meeting to give a presentation, did a fantastic job of keeping the meeting in order.

 They did this even as audience members spoke over them, screamed, and claimed the ongoing construction project—in which a 2-way protected bike lane was replacing a standard bike lane outside parked cars, and daylit intersections—should be put back the way it was before.

 OTIS’ plan makes the street safer for cyclists, pedestrians, and for drivers.